FranciscoAndaur/FranciscoAndaur/README.md

 ### Hi there 👋
-I'm a Full-Stack Software Engineer with a strong passion for debugging,UI, and clean code.
+Full-Stack Software Engineer with a strong passion for debugging,UI, and clean code.
 Looking for a way to grow and improve; always ready and willing to learn new things.
+Highly organized and personable with experience providing exceptional customer service.
 Interested in problem solving and developing human connection through technology, hoping to change the world one line of code at a time.

 📫 How to reach me:
 [LinkedIn](https://www.linkedin.com/in/franciscoandaur/), [Email](mailto:fraciscv@protonmail.ch)